mindmotivate/HashiCorp_Terraform/Tale_of_two_regions_Part_2.md

   }
 }
 ```
-Once you have pasted the code run the following terrraform terminal commands:
+Once you have pasted and saved your code, run the following terraform terminal commands:
 ```
 terraform init
 terraform plan
 terraform apply
 ```
 ### 5. NAT**
+1. Create a new file called `4-NAT.tf` in your project directory.<br>
+2. Copy and paste the NAT code from the forked "class5" repository.<br>
+3. *Note: This will allow our Private subnet to communicate with the Internet by translating to a Public IP so ensure that it is assciated with the "Public" subnet id
+4. Add your desired tags.<br>
+5. "SAVE" (Ctrl-S) your file!<br>
 ```
 resource "aws_eip" "nat" {
 #  description = "nat"